SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-14-veni-veni-paxlovid.md

 5. __Vaccinated vs unvaccinated:__ In vaccinated subjects, it was less good at reducing symptoms, but still reduced hospitalization by 70%.
 Now there are more vaccinated these days, so 70% of a larger number, as Zvi pointed out, might mean more than the percentage reveals, though the vaccinated are at lower risk overall.

    There will be animated discussion on this, both by the FDA wondering for whom it should be described, as well as nimrods who think it means they can shirk vaccination.
 Though if the safety profile is good, an unrestrictive prescription profile would make sense.
 6. __Variants:__ In the trial it worked against several variants (quantitative data pending), and lab tests indicated efficacy against Omicron (inhibits the same viral protease essential to viral reproduction).

+   This is _in vitro_ data, not actual combat usage against COVID-19 patients in the wild.
+So it could change, but at least it points in the hopeful direction.
+It's _possible_ Omicron could mutate its [3CLpro](https://en.wikipedia.org/wiki/3C-like_protease) protease to escape paxlovid.
+But at least for now, Omicron has only 1 mutation there (P132H), which is not (yet) enough.

+   There will likely be robust discussion at the FDA regarding the tradeoff between wide use of paxlovid vs selection pressure to mutate 3CLpro to escape paxlovid.
+I don't personally know anything like enough about how to make that trade-off, and just hope that people who _do_ know discuss it at the hearings.

+   Resistance to paxlovid is another incentive to try combination therapy, since it's dramatically harder to mutate to evade simultaneously 2 drugs with different mechanisms.
+Maybe with molnupiravir, if that ever gets approved; maybe with fluvoxamine; maybe with monoclonal antibodies; maybe&hellip; maybe.
 7. __Availability:__ US government has bought 10 million courses of treatment for \$5.3bln
    (\$530/course of treatment, _cheaper_ than molnupiravir?!).
 Pfizer claims 200,000
    courses available this year, and 80 million next year.
 Given that there are only 17